April 2019 update

-The region experienced exceptionally dry weather in January, with just 41% of the long term average rainfall.
+Following lower than average rainfall in January (41%) and February (95%), March saw 118% of average rainfall (76 mm).
 This was preceded by higher than average levels of rainfall in November (113%) and December (110%).
-As a result, the rain received in the last six months (August to January) has been 80% of the long-term average, at 437 mm.
+Overall, the rain received in the last six months (October to March) has been 84% of the long-term average, at 466 mm.

-Surface reservoir storage remained high throughout January, and by the end of the month total storage was 96% of total capacity (please see the table below for our latest resource position).
-Pumped storage (where we pump water from rivers to top up storage in the surface reservoirs) is currently running into Wimbleball reservoir, which was 84% full at the beginning of February.
+The rainfall in March meant that surface reservoir storage remained high, and by the end of the month storage was 100% of total capacity (please see the table below for our latest resource position).

 River flows are monitored on a daily basis to ensure stream supports are switched on as the appropriate flow triggers are reached.
-In response to the dry weather, most river flows decreased throughout January and remain below average for the time of year.
+In general, flows increased at the beginning of March in response to the wetter weather, however the dry end to the month saw flows begin to decrease.
+Most flows across the region are similar to what would be expected for the time of year.
 Stream supports which help improve river flows are in operation in the following locations:

 - Watergates (Tadnoll Brook, Dorset)